ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/index.md

 # `useState` and `useEffect`

-React components, by themselves, are self-contained - they are basically "just functions", when the React engine decides to render a certain component the corresponding function just gets called.
+React components, by themselves, are self-contained - they are basically "just functions", when React decides to render a certain component the corresponding function just gets called.
 This is great for representing complex, potentially repetitive HTML into simpler, reusable parts, but by themselves React components are not interactive.

 Consider the scenario where we want to record how many times a button has been clicked.
 We can set up the layout pretty easily within React: